zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Patrick says his two sons are on the merry-go-round .
 Mary says, “Oh, yeah, I see them.
 Do you have other kids?”
 “Do you have other c hildren?”
 Mary is asking.
 Patrick says, “My son Frankie and daughter Terese a re on the jungle gym hanging on the monkey bars.
 See them?”
 A “jungle (j ungle) gym (gym)” is something that kids can climb on.
 It is usually mad e of wood or metal and it can take a variety of different forms or shapes.
 “To ha ng” (hang) means to hold on to something, usually with your hands, while the rest of your body is not touching anything else.

 A “jungle gym” has high bars that kids can grab ont o or hang onto with their hands and arms.
 “Monkey (monkey) bars (bars)” is an other piece of playground equipment.
 It’s basically a ladder that is up in the air, and horizontal rather than vertical.
-What you do is you jump up and you put yo ur hand on one of the bars.
+What you do is you jump up and you put your hand on one of the bars.
 I guess we could call it one of the “rungs” (rungs).
 A ladder has what are called “rungs.”
 Those are basically the steps that you put  your feet on when you go up the ladder.

 A “monkey bar” is not a vertical structure, but rat her a horizontal one.
 So you have two other structures usually made out of metal  or wood that hold the monkey bars up in the air.
 So the monkey bars are b asically on top of these other structures.
 Monkey bars allow you to go from one en d of the ladder, if you will, one end of the monkey bars to the other.